Custom Event Notification Template¶

 Embedded DQL Query Function¶

-In some cases, using template variables alone cannot meet rendering requirements.
-At this point, embedded DQL query functions can be used to achieve additional data queries.
+In some cases, using only template variables cannot meet rendering requirements.
+At this time, you can use the embedded DQL query function to implement additional data queries.

-Embedded DQL query functions support executing any DQL statements under the current workspace within the current detection time range.
-Typically, the first row of data obtained from the query can be used as a template variable in the template, used as follows:
+The embedded DQL query function supports executing any DQL statement within the current detection time range in the current workspace.
+Generally, the first piece of data obtained from the query can be used as a template variable in the template, as follows:

 Embedded DQL Query Example¶

-The following embedded DQL statement queries data where the host
+The following embedded DQL statement queries data with the host

-and assigns the first row of data to the dql_data
+and assigns the first piece of data to the dql_data

 variable: